CENDARI/documentation/source/user/writing_arg.rst

 a name of the anchor.
 Make sure that this is either one word, words with no spaces in between, or words with hyphens or underscores.
 Click :menuselection:`Insert`.
-Then go to the section in the text which you wish to link to the foonote.
+Then go to the section in the text which you wish to link to the footnote.
 Put the number of the footnote in brackets (i.e. [1]), highlight the number and then click on the chain symbol (:menuselection:`Insert --> Edit Link`).
 Select the named anchor from the